Minimum Requirements for Sisense in Linux Environments

 Minimum System Requirements

-The Sisense Linux deployment is certified to run on the following operating systems.
+The Sisense Linux deployment is certified to run on the operating systems listed in the table below.

 Note the following:

-- The OS versions specified below are also based on the minor release number, and should be taken into consideration to ensure proper compatibility (e.g., CentOS 8.4 is not currently supported as it is not specified below).
+command in Linux. - The OS versions specified below are also based on the minor release number, which should be taken into consideration to ensure proper compatibility.
+(For example, CentOS 8.4 is not currently supported.)

-- The OS needs to be an official release of the given Linux OS, and one that has not been customized (e.g., where the OS was modified to harden the kernel).
+- The OS must be an official release of the given Linux OS, and one that has not been customized (for example, where the OS was modified to harden the kernel).

 Ubuntu | 18.04 LTS | L8.0.2 |